Paranthias: Characteristics

 Creolefish are unique among the typically macropredatory groupers in that they have a relatively small mouth, their upper jaws are more protrusible than that of other groupers, with small teeth and many elongated gill rakers, and a fusiform body which ends in a deeply forked caudal fin.
 These departures from the typical morphology of groupers are adaptations for feeding on zooplankton in open water, which converge on the niche of true anthias.
 Paranthias are visual hunters, having a relatively short snout which allows them to employ binocular vision to pick off zooplankton from the middle of the water column.
 They are social fish which are normally seen in diurnal feeding aggregations, diving to shelter in the reef when threatened.
 They reach a maximum total length of 30-36 cm.

 Distribution

-The two species in the genus Paranthias each occur in different oceans, the creole-fish (P. furcifer) is found mainly in the warmer waters of the western Atlantic Ocean but its range extends to Ascension Island and the islands in the Gulf of Guinea in the eastern Atlantic.
-The Pacific creole-fish occurs in the tropical and subtropical eastern Pacific Ocean.
+The genus Paranthias is found mainly in the warmer waters of the western Atlantic Ocean but its range extends to Ascension Island and the islands in the Gulf of Guinea in the eastern Atlantic, as well as in the Mediterranean.